iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.dc.covid19.exposurenotifications___minted11018/report.md

 > Doliwlid keep all safe<br> :date: __2020-10-21 01:56:18__

 > Install this app, wear a mask and listen to science PLEASE.
 Hopefully Maryland will roll their application out soon as well.<br> :date: __2020-10-20 15:47:39__

-> So far so good.
-Promising interface.
-You much delete any other COVID tracing software, such as Virginia's, that may be on your phone.<br> :date: __2020-10-20 14:52:42__